ToshioCP/Gtk4-tutorial/gfm/sec24.md

 ## Compile and execute it

-First you need to export some variables (refer to [Section 2](sec2.md)) if you've installed Gtk4 from the source.
+First you need to export some variables (refer to [Section 2](sec2.md)) if you've installed GTK 4 from the source.
-If you've installed Gtk4 from the distribution packages, you don't need to do this.
+If you've installed GTK 4 from the distribution packages, you don't need to do this.

     $ . env.sh